turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 These are running in more specific locations, depending on the render path.
 For example: SSR, SSAO, cartoon outline

 The HDR and LDR post process chain are using the "ping-ponging" technique, which means when the first post process consumes texture1 and produces texture2, then the following post process will consume texture2 and produce texture1, until all post processes are rendered.

-### RenderPath3D_Forward
-[[Header]](../WickedEngine/RenderPath3D_Forward.h) [[Cpp]](../WickedEngine/RenderPath3D_Forward.cpp)
-Implements simple Forward rendering.
-It uses few render targets, small memory footprint, but not very efficient with many lights.

-### RenderPath3D_Defered
-[[Header]](../WickedEngine/RenderPath3D_Deferred.h) [[Cpp]](../WickedEngine/RenderPath3D_Deferred.cpp)
-Implements "old school" Deferred rendering.
-It uses many render targets, capable of advanced post processing effects, and good to render many lights.

-### RenderPath3D_TiledForward
-[[Header]](../WickedEngine/RenderPath3D_TiledForward.h) [[Cpp]](../WickedEngine/RenderPath3D_TiledForward.cpp)
-Implements an advanced method of Forward rendering to be able to render many lights efficiently.
-It uses fewer render targets, and less memory than deferred.
-One downside is that it is not capable of Subsurface scattering, because light buffers are not separated from rendering result.

-### RenderPath3D_TiledDeferred
-[[Header]](../WickedEngine/RenderPath3D_TiledDeferred.h) [[Cpp]](../WickedEngine/RenderPath3D_TiledDeferred.cpp)
-Implements an advanced method of Deferred rendering to be able to render many lights with reduced memory bandwidth requirements.
-This has the largest memory footprint overall, but less bandwidth consummation than old school deferred approach, because lighting is computed in a single pass instead of additive blending.

 ### RenderPath3D_PathTracing
 [[Header]](../WickedEngine/RenderPath3D_PathTracing.h) [[Cpp]](../WickedEngine/RenderPath3D_PathTracing.cpp)